RoboCop (2014 film): Plot

-Clara tells RoboCop about David's nightmares and withdrawal.
+Clara tells RoboCop about David's nightmares and social withdrawal.
 Driven by this, Alex overrides his programming to access sealed files on his attempted murder.
-He learns that David was traumatized after the explosion, so he pursues and kills Vallon and his men.
-Alex teams up with his former partner, Jack Lewis, to confront two corrupt cops, shooting one and tasering the other.
-When he discovers the Chief of Police's involvement, he attempts to arrest her but is shut down by Mattox.
+Learning of Vallon's culpability, he guns down the boss and all of his men in a fierce shootout.
+With help from his former partner Jack Lewis, Alex then tracks down the two dirty cops who betrayed him to Vallon.
+Upon realizing that the Chief of Police covered up their actions, he attempts to arrest her only to be remotely deactivated by Mattox.

-With Pat Novak's help, Sellars uses the incident to repeal the Dreyfus Act.
-Clara demands to see her husband; Sellars orders Mattox to destroy RoboCop and tricks Clara into thinking Alex died.
-Norton reveals the truth; RoboCop narrowly escapes as the building lockdown begins.
+Through Pat Novak's news show, Sellars uses the incident to get the Dreyfus Act repealed.
+When Clara threatens public exposure unless she's allowed to see her husband, Sellars lies to her that Alex died from surgical complications while secretly ordering his men to euthanize him.
+Norton helps Alex escape just as OmniCorp goes into full lockdown.

-Alex storms the building, fighting drones sent to stop him, while Jack and police arrive to hold off OmniCorp's forces.
-Mattox subdues Alex but is killed by Jack.
-Alex reaches the roof where Sellars waits with Clara and David as hostages.
-His programming initially prevents him from arresting Sellars, but he overcomes it with his human will to kill Sellars.
+Alex forces his way inside and overcomes the building's automated security as the police arrive.
+Mattox is able to subdue him but is swiftly killed by Lewis.
+Reaching the rooftop helipad, Alex finds Sellars holding his wife and son at gunpoint while revealing that Robocop's programming prevents him from harming any top executive of OmniCorp.
+Through sheer will, Alex is able to pull off a quickdraw with his pistol and finish off Sellars.

 OmniCorp's parent company, OCP, shuts down the project.
 The U.S. President vetoes the repeal of the Dreyfus Act based on Norton's testimony, much to Novak's anger.
 Alex's body is rebuilt in Norton's laboratory, and he waits for Clara and David, who are coming to visit him.